Cold Outreach Response Rates: 5 Ways to Go From 1% to 10% in 90 Days

 Frequently Asked Questions

-What is a good cold email response rate in 2026?
+what’s a good cold email response rate in 2026?

 Industry benchmarks put average cold email response rates between 1-5% depending on industry and targeting quality.
 However, well-optimized campaigns regularly achieve 8-15% response rates.
 Top performers using highly personalized, multi-channel approaches have reported 20%+ response rates from qualified prospect lists.